 - Enter annual school report data.

-This application should be used by Reading Recovery and Early Literacy Support teachers and their Principals to create, view and maintain annual RR&ELS applications and student reading level information.
+This platform should be used by Reading Recovery and Early Literacy Support teachers and their Principals to create, view and maintain annual RR&ELS applications and entering student reading level information.

 Information for Schools and Kura

 Reading Recovery & Early Literacy Support (RR&ELS) is a school based early literacy intervention.
 It supports skilled teaching to help children who might be experiencing difficulties learning literacy.
 It supports and informs small group support and whole school literacy approaches and provides the traditional 1:1 intensive support.
 It allows children to take positive steps, supported by their kaiako and whānau, towards becoming confident in their reading and writing.

 Further information about RR&ELS programme is on the TKI Reading Recovery and Early Literacy Support website.